thimyxuan/thimyxuan/README.md

 - 💬 Ask me about: everything
 - 📫 How to reach me: portfolio coming soon
 - 😄 Pronouns: she/her
-- ⚡ Fun facts: I worked in a shop before coding.
+- ⚡ Fun facts: I used to work in a shop.
 I'm a bunny lover.
 I'm interested in psychology

 #### Languages and tools: